Remi-Coulom/joedb/doc/source/schema_upgrade.rst

   }

 This way, when a joedb file with the old schema is opened, the new tables and fields will be created, and data will be initialized correctly thanks to the custom function.

+Creating a new file works like upgrading from an empty schema, and will also invoke the custom functions.